Thailand, Vietnam and Cambodia

 Your incredible adventure begins as soon as you pull away from the runway on your way to Vietnam!

-Immerse yourself in the moving recent history of this beautiful country.
-In Ho Chi Minh City (formerly Saigon) we’ll explore the confronting nature of war as we wander the somber exhibits of the War Remnants Museum before checking out the warren-like Cu Chi Viet Cong tunnels, an infamous underground highway which allowed the Viet Cong to launch numerous devastating sneak attacks on the American GI’s around HCMC.
-Soak in the atmosphere of the Mekong Delta as you visit Long, Lan Qui and Phuong Island, enjoying traditional Vietnamese folk music.
+Heading South to Ho Chi Minh City (formerly Saigon) we’ll explore the confronting nature of war as we wander the somber exhibits of the War Remnants Museum before checking out the warren-like Cu Chi Viet Cong tunnels, an infamous underground highway which allowed the Viet Cong to launch numerous devastating sneak attacks on the American GI’s around HCMC.
+Soak in the atmosphere of the Mekong Delta as you visit Long, Lan Qui and Phuong Island, enjoying traditional vietnamese folk music.
 By night you’ll live like a local sipping delicious Vietnamese coffee and whizzing around the colonial streets on your humble cyclo.

-Cross the border into Cambodia and begin at the capital city of Phnom Penh, which was once known as The Pearl of Asia, due to the beautiful French colonial architecture still on display in the city.
-After the devastating effects of the Khmer Rouge regime from 1975-79, the city has been recovering steadily and is now one of the most fascinating in Southeast Asia.
+Journey to Cambodia and the capital Phnom Penh, which was once known as The Pearl of Asia, due to the beautiful French colonial architecture still on display in the city.
+After the devastating effects of the Khmer Rouge regime from 1975-79, the city has been recovering steadily and is now one of the most fascinating in South East Asia.
 The poignant, haunting memorials of Tuol Sleng Museum and Choeung Ek are a must for any visitor.

-Our next location is Siem Reap, a short flight away and our first stop in Cambodia.
-Visit Angkor Wat, a 12th century Khmer temple that was swallowed by the jungle for centuries.
-This supremely beautiful temple complex is the largest of its kind and is a must-see for any traveler to South East Asia.
+Catch a short flight North to Siem Reap, to explore Angkor Wat, a 12th century Khmer temple that was swallowed by the jungle for centuries.
+This supremely beautiful temple complex is the largest of its kind and is a must-see for any traveller to Southeast Asia.

-We’ll end this amazing adventure in Bangkok, where ancient temples sit next to soaring skyscrapers and the low hum of praying Monks enchants locals and travelers alike.
-You’ll haggle for exotic souvenirs on Khao San Rd and at the famous floating markets, learn the path to Enlightenment in iconic temples such as Wat Arun, and finally feast on delicious street food; aromatic Thai curry and the super sweet mango sticky rice!
+We finish In Bangkok, where ancient temples sit next to soaring skyscrapers and the low hum of praying Monks enchants locals and travelers alike.
+You’ll haggle for exotic souvenirs on Khao San Rd and at the famous floating markets, learn the path to Enlightenment in iconic temples such as Wat Arun and finally feast on delicious street food; aromatic Thai curry and the super sweet mango sticky rice!
+Cap off an incredible three-country voyage with one final delicious dinner in Hanoi with the whole group, to celebrate the journey of a lifetime.

 We have teens join this program from all over the world!
 They are typically culturally curious teens who are excited about making new friends, stepping out of their comfort zone, expanding their horizons, and trying something new.